sis-cmdb/sis-api/docs/index.md

 All SIS objects can be referenced by some id that is unique within their type.

-### SIS Fields
+## SIS Fields

-The SIS backend adds the following JSON fields to all resources:
+As of the v1.1 API, the SIS backend adds the following JSON fields to all resources inside the `_sis` field:

 * _id - persistent ID of the object - ObjectId
 * __v - version of the object, primarily used by mongoose - Number